Do therapists love their clients?

 Because when you really feel love inside of you, and can also take in the love that others give, then you don’t have to hunt for it in unhealthy ways.
 And you’ll have more love to give out to others, to help make our world a more loving, fair and supportive place.

-AEDP (‘Accelerated Experiential Dynamic Psychotherapy’) is a therapy modality that specifically works with how to help clients become more able to take in good things (including love and care).
+AEDP (‘Accelerated Experiential Dynamic Psychotherapy’) is a therapy modality that specifically works with how to help clients process their feelings and become more able to take in good things (including love and care).
 AEDP is becoming more widely known and practised in the UK and around the world, although it is more established in the USA where Dr Diana Fosha developed the model.
 I offer AEDP therapy, as well as integrative arts psychotherapy, online.

 Have you felt loved by your therapist?
 Was it hard to recognise or to take in?
 And were you able to use it to help you to accept and have compassion and love for yourself?
 And if you’re a therapist yourself, what are your thoughts on love in therapy: do therapists love their clients?